berryxue/CoFEE/README.md

 You can donwload the data for NEE used in our paper from [HERE](https://drive.google.com/drive/folders/1-2dPlo1iLhKWHzdicS01RxEaipSQwgia?usp=sharing)

-Gazetteers used in our data can be downloaded from [HERE](https://drive.google.com/drive/folders/1COlXFWFIWrN8nHeE7HUHdso5m5IK3T33?usp=sharing)
+Gazetteers used in our paper can be downloaded from [HERE](https://drive.google.com/drive/folders/1COlXFWFIWrN8nHeE7HUHdso5m5IK3T33?usp=sharing)

 If you wanna to generate your own data, please run "data_preprocess/write_tag_from_dict.py"